Vaginal bleeding between periods

 Bleeding between periods; Intermenstrual bleeding; Spotting; Metrorrhagia

 Vaginal bleeding that occurs between periods or after menopause can be caused by various problems.
-Most are benign and treatable.
-Sometimes vaginal bleeding may be due to cancer or pre-cancer.
-So any unusual bleeding should be evaluated promptly.
-The risk of cancer increases to about 10% in women with postmenopausal bleeding.
+Most are benign and can be easily treated.
+Sometimes, vaginal bleeding may be due to cancer or pre-cancer.
+Therefore, any unusual bleeding should be evaluated right away.
+The risk for cancer increases to about 10% in women with postmenopausal bleeding.

 Make sure that bleeding is coming from the vagina and is not from the rectum or the urine.
 Inserting a tampon into the vagina will confirm the vagina, cervix, or uterus as the source of bleeding.

 A careful exam by your health care provider is most often the best way to find the source of the bleeding.
 This exam can be done even while you are bleeding.

 Contact a provider right away if bleeding is very heavy.

 Keep track of the number of pads or tampons used over time so that the amount of bleeding can be determined.
 Uterine blood loss can be estimated by keeping track of how frequently a pad or tampon is soaked and how often one needs to be changed.

 If possible, aspirin should be avoided, as it may prolong bleeding.
 However, NSAIDS such as ibuprofen can be used to minimize bleeding and cramping.

 When to Contact a Medical Professional

 The provider will perform a physical exam and ask questions about your medical history.
 The physical exam will include a pelvic exam.